User User name Password

 At current prices, the music needs to be great to pay that kind of money.
 I would NEVER buy without hearing the complete album several times.
 Like the auto industry, the music industry has priced them selves out of a job.

-This message has been edited since posting.
-Last time this message was edited on 15 May 2009 8:59
+This message has been edited since its posting.
+Latest edit was made on 15 May 2009 @ 8:59

 Mr-Movies, my library has very limited selection.
 They may have 1% of all the music sold in my country (US).
 File sharing has 20+ times the selection of what is available on CDs in the US.
 Lossless versions of music are shared.